Investing involves risk, including risk of loss.

 Fidelity does not provide legal or tax advice.
 The information herein is general and educational in nature and should not be considered legal or tax advice.
 Tax laws and regulations are complex and subject to change, which can materially impact investment results.
 Fidelity cannot guarantee that the information herein is accurate, complete, or timely.
 Fidelity makes no warranties with regard to such information or results obtained by its use, and disclaims any liability arising out of your use of, or any tax position taken in reliance on, such information.
 Consult an attorney or tax professional regarding your specific situation.

-A qualified distribution from a Roth IRA is tax-free and penalty-free, provided the 5-year aging requirement has been satisfied and one of the following conditions is met: age 59½ or older, disability, qualified first-time home purchase, or death.
+A qualified distribution from a Roth IRA is tax-free and penalty-free.
+To be considered a qualified distribution, the 5-year aging requirement has to be satisfied and you must be age 59½ or older or meet one of several exemptions (disability, qualified first-time home purchase, or death among them).

 2. You must be 18 to open an IRA with Fidelity.
 A custodian can open a Roth IRA for a minor under age 18.